maevadevs/Go-Developer-Foundation/01-Hello-World/readme.md

 In practice, always the same typical pattern

-1. **Package**
+1. **Package Declaration**
-2. **Imports**
+2. **Imports Packages**
-3. **Functions**
+3. **Define Functions & Objects**

 ## Package

 - Package == Project == Workspace == Namespace
-- A collection of common source code files
+- **A collection of source files `.go` in the same directory that are compiled together**
+  - *Objects defined in one source file are visible to all other source files within the same package*
 - A Package can have many files associated with it
   - Each file ending with `.go`
   - The very first line of each file in the same package must start with the package declaration
   - This is how we tie all files that are of the same project/package
+  - *Package* is more of an abstract way to organize `.go` files
 - There are 2 types of packages:

 1. **Executable**
      - ***Always `main` package***
      - ***Must always have a function called `main()` as well***
-     - Generates a .exe/.bin file that we can run after compiling
+     - Generates a `.exe`/`.bin` file that we can run after compiling
-     - Code used when we want to do something (Executable codes)
+     - Code used when we want to *do* something: *Executable codes*
 2. **Reusable**
      - ***Any other package name other than `main`***
      - Code used as *helpers* for reusable logic, libraries, dependencies

 - *Files in the same package do not have to be imported into each other before they can be used*
-  - If other packages are declared with `package main`, the functions they contains can be used here directly
+  - If other files are declared with `package main`, the functions they contain can be used here directly
   - *But one of the file must contain the `main()` function as the primary entry point of execution*

 ```go